 - You'll be given intravenous (IV) fluids, and your heart rate will be closely monitored.

 - Your doctor will use a cotton-tipped applicator to apply carbolic acid (phenol) to your skin.
 Treated skin will begin to turn white or gray.

 - To limit your exposure to phenol, your doctor will do the procedure in portions at about 15-minute intervals.
 A full-facial procedure might take about 90 minutes.

 After the procedure

 As swelling decreases, treated skin will begin to form a crust and might darken or develop brown blotches.
-Treated areas develop new skin about five to seven days after a medium chemical peel, but redness might last for months.
+Treated areas take about seven to 14 days to heal after a medium chemical peel, but redness might last for months.